arantespp/arantespp.com/posts/zettelkasten/scrum.md

   4. Daily Scrum:

-     - Daily super-short meetings that happens at the same time and place.
+     - Daily super-short meetings that happen at the same time and place.
      - The goal is for everyone on the team to be on the same page, aligned with the sprint goal.
      - Each member team answer these questions:
        - What did I do yesterday?